 ERP Implementation Process Overview

-The ERP implementation process includes various stages, most typically consisting of:
+The implementation of ERP includes various steps and phases, most typically consisting of:

 - ERP software installation

 - Transfer of financial and transaction data from the old system (aka data migration)

 - Setting up employees (or “users”) with defined roles, ERP system access, and security settings

 Depending on the implementation approach you choose (more on that below) and the complexity of your business processes, ERP software implementation could take anywhere from two months to two years … sometimes more.